Ash's Friends / The Ghost Beaters

 - Does This Remind You of Anything?: Deadite Amanda. seems to be forcibly spreading Heathers legs after catching Heather, while talking about her pretty face, as a terrified Heather tries to crawl backwards.

-- Doomed Hurt Guy: Her ankle gets broken in her second appearance.
+- Doomed Hurt Guy: Her ankle gets broken in her second appearance and she doesn't last much longer.

 - Mauve Shirt: She given is given a bit more focus than most other minor characters, and was seemly set up to be a major character in the Season 1 finale, and possible even the next season, only to be unceremoniously killed off.